Svetixbot/peasant/README.md

 ```

 ### Stucture the code
 What is idiomatic way of structuring code and unit tests?
 I put tests and code into seprate files.
 I have created 2 modules: tests and peasant.
-The import of peasant module in test file is just `weird`.
+The import of peasant module in test file and main file are just `weird`.
 Am I doing it right?